AntonC9018/Hopper_University_Paper/paper.md

 Another tool I tried using to get rid of boilerplate were generic interfaces.
 These work to a degree, but make the code too complicated.

+All of the problems described above have been remedied only recently, by code generation.

 ### 2.3.4.
 Unity and Godot